volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 ---
-title: Understanding "this" in JavaScript
+title: Understanding "this" In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: '"This" is a special object in JavaScript that refers to an object it belongs to, its value is decided at the moment of code execution.'
 teaser: "\"This\" is a special object in JavaScript that refers to an object it